Range Hood Repair

 The degraded capacitors were causing the RC timing circuits in the fan speed control section to produce incorrect speed signals, resulting in the observed random speed changes.
 The correlation with LED flickering indicated the capacitor failure was also affecting the LED driver power supply section of the same board.
 We replaced both failed capacitors with higher-voltage-rated equivalents (25V instead of the original 16V, a common upgrade that increases operating margin in high-temperature environments), cleaned the board of grease particulate that had infiltrated the chimney section, and reinstalled the board and chimney panel.
 The hood was remounted, powered on, and tested across all four fan speeds and the LED array — all functions restored.
 Total repair time: 2.5 hours, versus a full hood replacement that the prior installer had estimated.
 The 180-day warranty covers the repair and all associated components.

-My range hood is noisy — is that normal or does it need repair?
+My range hood fan is very loud — does it need to be replaced?